alpha01/reconquista-timeline/timeline.md

 - 10/1147 Leon Siege of Almería, city is captured by Alfonso VII with the aid of Catalan and Genoese crusaders
 - 1157 Leon Alfonso VII fails to prevent Almería captulation to the Almohads.
 Alfonso VII dies while returning back to Tolendo.
 Kingdom is devided between two sons, Sancho III of Castile and Fernando II of León
 - 1157-1888 Leon Fernando II becomes King of León
+- 1158 Leon Treaty of Sahagún, Agreement between Fernando II of León and Sancho of Castilla "boni fratres et boni amici" (good brothers and good friends) where both agreed to partition the Kingdom of Portugal and An-Andalus upon a future conquest, in addition agreement was made where the brother's were to inherit each others kingdom.
 - 1170 Leon Order of Santiago founded by the Knights of Cáceres
+- 1196 Leon After failing to receive frontier fortreses from Alfonso VIII of Castilla, Alfonso IX of León enters an alliance with Almohads to wage war upon The Kingdom of Castile.
 - 1187-1230 Leon Alfonso IX becomes King of León

 # Kingdom of Castile (1065-1230)

 - 1065-1072 Castilla Sancho II "El Fuerte" becomes King of Castile.
 The County of Castile is elevated as kingdom after the death of Fernando I of León
 - 1068 Castilla War of the Three Sanchos Sancho II of Castile defeats the colaition of Sancho IV of Navarre, and Sancho Ramírez of Aragon, annexing the lands of La Bureba, Montes de Oca and Pancorbo
 - 1157-1158 Castilla Sancho III "El Deseado" becomes King of Castile
 - 1157 Castilla The Knights Templar request Sancho III to relieve them from their stewardship of the fortress of Calatrava.
 Stewardship is passed to Father Diego Velásquez and cistercian monk Raimundo de Fitero.
 The clerics recruited a large warrior monk army within Navarra and Castile, giving birth to The Order of Calatrava
 - 1158-1214 Castilla Alfonso VIII "El de Las Navas" becomes King of Castile
-- 07/1195 Castilla Battle of Alarcos, Christian forces under Alfonso VIII of Castile suffer catastrophic defeat by Almohad Caliphate
+- 07/1195 Castilla Battle of Alarcos, Christian forces under Alfonso VIII of Castile suffer catastrophic defeat by Almohad Caliphate.
+Almohads capture all major fronteir fortrases belonging to the Order of Calatrava.
+- 1196 Castilla Alfonso VIII of Castilla and Pedro II of Aragon enter an alliance to attack the Kingdoms of León and Navarra.

 # Crown of Castile (1230-1492)

 - 1252-1284 CrownOfCastile Alfonso X "El Sabio" becomes King of Castile and León
 - 1284-1292 CrownOfCastile Sancho IV becomes King of Castile and León
 - 1292-1312 CrownOfCastile Fernando IV becomes King of Castile and León